strangebuzz/MicroSymfony/README.md

 MicroSymfony is a [Symfony 7.2](https://symfony.com/blog/symfony-7-2-curated-new-features) application skeleton on steroids, ready to use.

-I have made a long blog post explaining all it contains; it will be the reference for documentation.
+I have made a long blog post explaining the philosophy behind and how to use it:
-I'll update it when needed:

 * [Introducing the MicroSymfony application template](https://www.strangebuzz.com/en/blog/introducing-the-microsymfony-application-template)